hanselrd/bubble-warrior-adventures/README.md

 to us to choose our programming language and project we settled on using *C++* with a bit of *[Lua](https://www.lua.org/manual/5.3)* for simple scripting and a role-playing game.
-We are using *[SFML](http://www.sfml-dev.org/index.php)* as our window management and graphics library.
-We currently working on the story.
+We are using *[SFML](http://www.sfml-dev.org/index.php)* to handle window events, graphics and audio.
+We are currently working on the story to go with the game.

 ## Motivation
 Hmm, we didn't know you needed any motivation to create a game, but here goes!